 Collaborating with numerous partners, MESA recently launched the Farm-Centered Learning Network for Social Change, an online learning platform offering open-source curriculum and four online courses to complement hands-on farm training.
 For all interested farmers, students, educators, thinkers and doers, courses provide the technical and theoretical toolkit needed to face an increasingly globalized food system and build a just, agroecological food system.

-MESA is committed to advancing food sovereignty initiatives here at home in the San Francisco Bay Area through our farmer training program, demonstration farm, workshops, and events.
+MESA is committed to advancing food and farmer training initiatives here in California through our farmer training programs, demonstration farm, workshops, and events.

-Launched in the Spring of 2016, the Bay Area Farmer Training Program is a collaborative project between MESA and Planting Justice in Oakland, CA, that is focused on immigrants, refugees, and formerly incarcerated individuals who aspire to farm as a career.
+From 2016 to 2019, the Bay Area Farmer Training Program was a collaborative project between MESA and Planting Justice in Oakland, CA, that is focused on immigrants, refugees, and formerly incarcerated individuals who aspire to farm as a career.

 MESA also hosts events and attends conferences throughout the food movement.
 Our community workshops teach diverse elements about the local food system and increase food sovereignty and agroecology practices right here at home.
 Since 2011, MESA has recognized leaders who are building resilient, equitable, and joyful food systems throughout the globe with our Forging Farmers Awards, presented at our fall event.